5 Ideas: Natural Decor For Christmas

 “The goal of xeriscape is to create a visually attractive landscape that uses plants selected for their water efficiency.
 It is also an environmentally sound landscape, requiring less fertilizer and fewer chemicals,” he wrote.

 Applying these ideas in Arizona or West Texas would result in a landscape that looked like the stereotypical xeriscape.
 Cultivating native species in arid conditions with minimal irrigation and chemicals naturally produces less plant cover.
 The xeriscape of the popular imagination is an ecologically compatible landscape in these conditions.
+It’s only a xeriscape if it uses native species.

 Central Texas Xeriscape